 Take this next listing for example:

-This is a perfect example of such a product listing boasting about the magnification, but the actual specs are in fine print and you have to search hard for them.
+This is a perfect example of such a product listing boasting about the magnification power, but the actual specs are in fine print and you have to search hard for them.

 If it’s Being Sold in a Department Store!

-Sure, even Celestron and Meade are guilty of putting out these telescopes to make a quick buck for the holidays.
-While they may show the objects that are easy to point at, the optical quality is always going to be a crap shoot.
+Sure, even Celestron and Meade are guilty of putting out these junkers to make a quick buck for the holidays.
+While they may show the objects that are easy to point at, the optical quality is always going to be a gamble.

-Please, don’t buy these from department stores!
-More than likely, the workers at these stores have NO telescope knowledge, won’t know what the specs on the box mean, thus won’t be able to answer your questions.
+Please, don’t buy these from big chain department stores!
+More than likely, the workers at these stores have NO telescope knowledge, will not know what the specs on the box mean, and thus won’t be able to answer your questions.

 It will always be better to search online and do your research on a telescope from a reputable website, and by all means, get the personalized information from experienced users – we WANT to help you! if you want my advice, I’m reachable through email or three social media links!

 Bad telescopes also come with eyepieces where the “lenses” are actually plastic, and sometimes even a solar filter that can break and cause eye damage!
-The eyepiece focal lengths also pretty narrow compared to the eyepieces that come with a legitimate scope.
+The widest eyepieces included are still too narrow to help you search and make adjustments if an object moves out of view.

 Essentially, you’re not purchasing a working telescope, you’re buying a glorified toy!